jackburkhardt/ArtificialLife-VideoGrader/README.md

 Once exited or all videos are done, you can close the video window and the program will ask if you'd like to submit grades.
 You can use the following commands:
 - `list` to list all students and their grades
 - `submit (assignment id)` to send the grades to Canvas
-- `exit` to exit the program without submitting grades (NOTE: grades will not be saved if you exit without submitting! you will have to regrade!)
+- `exit` to exit the program without submitting grades (NOTE: grades will be saved if you exit without submitting!)